Sister Delia Marie (Dee) Smith

-Sister Delia Marie (Dee) Smith was born in Bury, Lancashire, England, the oldest of three children.
-She graduated with a degree in Education from St. Mary’s College in London.
-Then Dee served 13 years as a lay missioner in Kenya with the Volunteer Missionary Movement where she taught at first and then coordinated an education program for semi-nomadic cattle herders in eastern Baringo.
+Delia Marie (Dee) Smith was born in June 23, 1954 in Bury, Lancashire, England, to Marguerite (Conway) Smith and James Henry Smith.
+She had 1 sister: Vivien and 1 brother: Nigel James.
+Dee graduated from Derby High School, Lancashire, England in 1970 and earned a Certificate in Education from St. Mary’s College in London.
+Then Dee served 13 years as a lay missioner in Kenya with the Volunteer Missionary Movement where she taught and then coordinated an education program for semi-nomadic cattle herders in eastern Baringo.

-Sister Dee entered the Maryknoll Sisters Congregation in 1990 and during her orientation program, her ministry was counseling people with AIDS in the African American community of Newburgh, N.Y.
-In 1993 Sister Dee was assigned to Guatemala and continued her ministry with people with AIDS through education programs and counseling.
+In 1993 Sister Dee’s first overseas mission assigned was to Guatemala where she continued her ministry with people with AIDS through education programs and counseling.
 Eventually this led her, with another Maryknoll Sister and many Guatemalans and other collaborators, to found Proyecto Vida (Project Life).

-As director of Proyecto Vida, Sister Dee runs training workshops and coordinates the sub-commission on HIV of the Bishop’s Conference of Guatemala, motivating prevention and attention to HIV.
+As director of Proyecto Vida, Sister Dee ran training workshops and coordinated the sub-commission on HIV of the Bishop’s Conference of Guatemala, motivating prevention and attention to HIV.
 Sister Dee also co-authored a book, Una Respuesta Cristiana ante el VIH EN en Guatemala.